Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 	**Windows file version**

-	 	In 95% of all cases you will be fine by downloading the ``particl-desktop-X.X.X-win.exe`` installer file.
+	 	In 95% of all cases you will be fine by downloading the :file:`particl-desktop-X.X.X-win.exe` installer file.
 It supports any version of Windows except 32-bit only environments.

 	 .. group-tab:: Mac

 	 	**MacOS file version**

-	 	In 95% of all cases you will be fine by downloading the ``particl-desktop-X.X.X-mac.dmg`` installer image.
+	 	In 95% of all cases you will be fine by downloading the :file:`particl-desktop-X.X.X-mac.dmg` installer image.
 It supports any version, including 10.15 (Catalina) or greater.

 	 .. group-tab:: Linux

 	 	**Linux file version**

-	 	Depending on your Linux distribution you have the choice between different packages including Debian based **.deb** and Rpm based **.rpm** packages as well as a distribution independent **.zip** version.
+	 	Depending on your Linux distribution you have the choice between different packages including Debian based :file:`.deb` and Rpm based :file:`.rpm` packages as well as a distribution independent :file:`.zip` version.

 	 	We assume that you know what you are doing here and what you need.